Financial Directive

 Invoices for incidental purchases shall be checked by the person who made the purchase.

-Invoices for regular/current expenditure shall be verified by the Administrative Manager or
+Invoices for regular/current expenditure shall be verified by the Head of Administration or CEO.

 The auditor must enter the date of the audit and his/her name or initials on the voucher.